pnp/sp-starter-kit/README.md

 - Automated provisioning of the whole solution to any tenant within minutes
 - Automated configuration of Site Scripts and Site Designs at the tenant level using the PnP Remote Provisioning engine (SharePoint Online only)
 - Implementation of different customizations for SharePoint
-- Usage of Office UI Fabric and reusable PnP SPFx controls within the customizations
+- Usage of Fluent UI and reusable PnP SPFx controls within the customizations

 > Additional high resolution screenshots are also available: [front page](./assets/images/default-front-page-v2.png).

-## SharePoint Starter Kit v2 has following objectives
+## SharePoint Starter Kit v3 has following objectives

-* Extend the success of v1 by providing developers a customization and provisioning strategy for SharePoint
+* Extend the success of v1 and v2 by providing developers a customization and provisioning strategy for SharePoint Online
 * Demonstrate new SharePoint Online UX design and layout capabilities including:
    * Full height vertical columns
    * Compact headers
    * Mega menus
    * Background theming
-* SharePoint 2019 compatible starter kit with web parts and components supported by SharePoint 2019 - (*provisioning template coming soon*)
-* Support web parts, extensions, and libraries (SPO only) to be deployed one-by-one to tenants or farms
+* Support web parts, extensions, and libraries to be deployed one-by-one to tenants or farms
 * Demonstrate teams tab development with SharePoint Framework for suitable web parts in SharePoint Online
-* Demonstrate Microsoft Graph API and Graph Toolkit (current version mgt-react 2.2.1) usage in SharePoint Online
+* Demonstrate Microsoft Graph API and Graph Toolkit (current version mgt-react 2.9.0) usage in SharePoint Online

 ## Pre-requirements